General FAQs

 As a part of the Concierge process we may need to invoke the appraisal clause, if necessary.
 Our goal is settle the total loss directly with the insurance company, however if they are unwilling to cooperate or negotiate we'll look to invoke at that point.
 We'll discuss this with you prior.
 We always reserve this right in writing with the insurance company at the beginning of our process.

-Value Appraisal Services FAQs
+Diminished Value FAQs

 That's like asking for the recipe to our secret sauce.
 Not really!
 Actually, it depends.
 Basically we would determine what your vehicle was worth before the accident as compared to it's worth after the repairs are made.
 The difference is the amount of Diminished Value.